jugovicm/DoctorAppointment/README.md

 No real authentication is required.
 API uses X-Username header to verify doctor identity.
-A doctor can only cancel their own scheduled appointments.
+Only the doctor who created the appointment can cancel, update, or delete it.
 If X-Username is missing, API returns 401 Unauthorized.

 📜 License